Presto Best Practices to Improve Performance and Reduce Costs

-We’ve put together a list of best practices for Presto, the open source distributed SQL engine, based on our experience.
+We’ve put together a list of Presto best practices, based on our experience.
 We hope you find these helpful.

 - Configure Presto’s coordinator and workers to run on separate instances/servers in production deployments.
 It is only recommended to have the coordinator and worker share the same instance for very small scale dev/test use.

 - Always adjust Presto’s java memory configuration according to the available memory resources of your instance.
 There is no “default”, so the etc/jvm.config file on each node needs to be configured before your start Presto.
 A useful rule of thumb is: In each node’s jvm.config set -Xmx to 80% of the available physical memory initially, then adjust later based on your monitoring of the workloads.

 - If using HDFS or S3 storage for example, consider using ORC format for your data files.
 There are numerous optimisations in Presto for ORC such as columnar reads (Presto is a columnar query engine), predicate pushdown, and skipping reads of portions of files if the data is sorted (or mostly sorted) on the filtering columns.

 - Use partitioning.
 You can create a partitioned version of a table with a CTAS https://prestodb.io/docs/current/sql/create-table-as.html by adding the partitioned_by clause to the CREATE TABLE.

 - Use bucketing.
 Do this by adding the bucketed_by clause to your CREATE TABLE statement.
 You will also need to specify bucket_count.

 - If you have a choice of metastore, choose Hive instead of Glue for your Presto cluster(s).
 Hive has some features that Glue does not, like column-level statistics and dynamic filtering which can boost query performance.
 The final decision will depend on your particular mix of systems and feature requirements.
 Here’s a summary of the differences: